julie-bl/sample-size/README.md

 **Input parameters:**
 * typeOfDesign: type of design ("OF" for the O'Brien-Fleming method)
 * informationRates: planned analyses defined as proportions of the maximum sample size
-* alpha: recquired type I error rate
+* alpha: required type I error rate
-* beta: recquired type II error rate (1 minus power)
+* beta: required type II error rate (1 minus power)
 * sided: one-sided test (1), two-sided test (2)
 * pi1: expected probability in the experimental group
 * pi2: expected probability in the control group